Article By: Rachel Ignomirello, MS, RDN, CSOWM, LDN

 Rachel Ignomirello is a Bariatric Dietitian and Board-Certified Specialist in Obesity and Weight Management.

 When it comes to setting goals, the best advice I ever received was, “You can’t run before you walk.”
 In other words, start with an achievable, basic goal.
 When we give ourselves unrealistic expectations or goals, it often leads to disappointment and feelings of failure – not the best motivator for change.
-If you dove into 2022 with huge resolutions, you may find yourself now struggling to maintain recent changes.
+If you dive into 2024 with huge resolutions, you may quickly find yourself struggling to maintain the changes.
 Realistic goal setting will help you turn your resolutions into reality.
 It means having a practical and rational idea of what can be anticipated or accomplished.
 Here are some tips!

 1) Focus on small steps.
 Break down your overall goal into smaller steps.
 If your goal is to quit drinking soda, it may be smarter to reduce your intake rather than quitting cold turkey.
 Another slow but steady example involves transitioning from regular soda to diet soda and then moving to sparkling water and finally regular water.
 If going to the gym every day does not seem doable, you could start by going 2-3 days per week.
 Modify and intensify your goals as improve.